Self-EMDR: Can You Do EMDR Therapy on Yourself and What Actually Helps

-How to Do EMDR on Yourself: A Guide to Self-EMDR and Online Resources
+How to Do EMDR at Home on Yourself: A Guide to Self-EMDR and Online Resources

 Eye Movement Desensitization and Reprocessing (EMDR) is a powerful therapy used to process and heal from trauma, anxiety, and distressing memories.
-While traditional EMDR is conducted with a trained therapist, many people wonder, "Can you do EMDR on yourself?"
+While traditional EMDR is conducted with a trained therapist, many people wonder if they can do EMDR at home or practice parts of EMDR on their own.

 In this guide, we’ll explore how self-EMDR works, what EMDR online tools and YouTube resources are available, and when it’s best to work with a therapist.